-- Through quality first teaching all work within class is pitched at an appropriate level for each child so that all children are able to access the curriculum according to their specific needs.
-Typically, this might mean that in a lesson there would be three different levels of work set for the class, however on occasions this can be individually differentiated. - In order to meet the learning objectives and learning needs and provide appropriate challenge and support for all pupils, teachers use a range of grouping options across the year group and within their classes.
-These include ability groups, skills based groups, paired work, individual work, pupil choice and whole class groups. - For children with complex SEND and children working at pre-curriculum levels in KS1 provision will be personalised.
+- Through quality first teaching all work within class is adapted so that all children are able to access the curriculum according to their specific needs. - In order to meet the learning objectives and learning needs and provide appropriate challenge and support for all pupils, teachers use a range of grouping options across the year group and within their classes.
+These include ability groups, skills based groups, paired work, individual work, pupil choice and whole class groups. - For children with complex SEND and children working at pre key-stage 1 provision will be personalised.
 This may look different to the provision of peers but it is to ensure that the environment, resources and teaching are matched to their needs.
-The engagement profile will support the provision for this in KS1.
+The engagement profile will support the provision for this in KS1. - Children whose barriers to learning do not enable them to fully access our School curriculum may follow our Ordinarily Available Curriculum for children with SEND.
+This is a needs based curriculum that ensures that that both the environment and provision enable a child's learning to progress.